ellcom/InterfaceBuilderLab/Interface Builder.md

 Create a new project called LayoutApp3, implement the above example, in addition figure out how to add the following:

-- Zero Top, Bottom, Leading and trailing edge constraints on the StackView to the Safe Area
+- Zero Top, Bottom, Leading and Trailing edge constraints on the StackView to the Safe Area

-- Distribute the views equally so that each views height is equal
+- Distribute the Views equally so that each View has equal height

-- Introduce some spacing between the views
+- Introduce 10 point spacing between the Views

 - Add a Variation on the Axis so that in landscape the views are Horizontal